moinism/chotadb/README.md

   * `removed` : When a record is removed from a collection
   * `dropped` : When a collection is dropped/deleted

-More details about events can be read on API site.
+More details about events can be read on [API wiki site](https://github.com/moinism/chotadb/wiki).

 You can use the `on` method on `ChotaDB` instance to subscribe to any event.